wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 allows you to compose editable primitives into reusable components.
 We'll come back to this later.

+Note also the second argument to `asBodilessImage` above.
+This is a way to provide a placeholder value for the image data when no image has been uploaded.
+Here we use it to provide a landscape placeholder to improve the layout of an empty page.
+Of course, the image is not actually constrained, and will take the dimensions of any file you upload.

 ## 5. Editing Site Level Data

 Up to now, all the editable components manage content which is limited to the